 Italian-American tenor Leonardo Capalbo has garnered international acclaim for his performances throughout the United States and Europe.
-Lauded for his rich lyric voice, good looks and dramatic intensity, Leonardo continues to make impressive appearances in theaters around the globe including the Royal Opera Covent Garden, La Monnaie, Berlin State Opera, the Glyndebourne Festival, the Gran Teatre del Liceu, L’Opéra de Lyon, Teatro Regio di Torino, the Canadian Opera Company and the Lyric Opera of Chicago, among others.
-He has worked with some of the world’s most inﬂuential artists such as Placido Domingo, Richard Bonynge, Gianandrea Noseda, Fabio Luisi, Sir David McVicar, Sir Andrew Davis, Franco Zefﬁrelli, Jonathan Miller, Krzysztof Warlikowski, Mariusz Trelinski and Graham Vick.
+Lauded for his rich lyric voice, good looks, and exceptional acting ability, Leonardo continues to make impressive appearances in theaters around the globe including The Royal Opera Covent Garden, Teatro Real Madrid, La Monnaie, Berlin State Opera, the Glyndebourne Festival, the Gran Teatre del Liceu, L’Opéra de Lyon, Teatro Regio di Torino, the Canadian Opera Company and the Lyric Opera of Chicago among others.
+He has worked with some of the world’s most inﬂuential artists such as Placido Domingo, Richard Bonynge, Gianandrea Noseda, Fabio Luisi, Sir David McVicar, Sir Andrew Davis, Franco Zefﬁrelli, Jonathan Miller, Krzysztof Warlikowski, Teodor Currentzis, Mariusz Trelinski and Graham Vick.

-Leonardo trained at The Juilliard School of Music and The Music Academy of the West in Santa Barbara, California where he worked closely with the legendary Marilyn Horne.
+Leonardo trained at The Juilliard School of Music and The Music Academy of the West in Santa Barbara, California where he studied with legendary mezzo-soprano Marilyn Horne.